OniroAI/Universal-segmentation-baseline-Kaggle-Airbus-Ship-Detection/README.md

  ## Training  <a name="training"/>

- Training process is implemented in [train_linlnet.ipynb](/notebooks/train_linknet.ipynb) notebook.
+ Training process is implemented in [train_linknet.ipynb](/notebooks/train_linknet.ipynb) notebook.
- Here we use [Argus](https://github.com/lRomul/argus) framework for Pytorch which make this process easier and more compact.
+ Here we use [Argus](https://github.com/lRomul/argus) framework for PyTorch which make this process easier and more compact.
- For training you only need to pass model and loss function and follow procedure described in the [example](https://github.com/lRomul/argus#examples)
+ For training you only need to pass model and loss function and follow procedure described in the [example](https://github.com/lRomul/argus#examples).

- As a model we used Unet with Resnet34 as encoder but you can set any available Resnet(18,34,50,101,152) and choose whether to use pretrained layers from torchvision or not.
+ As a model we used U-Net with ResNet34 as encoder but you can set any available ResNet(18,34,50,101,152) and choose whether to use pretrained layers from torchvision or not.
  The full architecture may be found in [src/models/unet_flex.py](src/models/unet_flex.py).

  In case you would like to train ensemble of models and you split dataset into folds you can use [src/train.py](src/train.py) script.